vporton/carbon-flow/README.md

 is a security bug in ERC-20 that affects for example crypto exchanges) and use less gas.
 But many legacy softwares don't support ERC-1155, in this case use ERC-20.

+**Can M+/M- tokens owner mint directly**

+Non-retired (M-) tokens can be minted only through the authority mechanism.

+The current implementation allows to mint M+ tokens by the Global Community Fund.
+TODO: Probably this should be disabled (by changing the program source before the final release).

 ## Sum of Several Tokens

 _When starting to work on this bounty, I first overengineered: My system of summing